Resilient superconducting-element design with genetic algorithms: ACKNOWLEDGMENT

-F. A. C. L acknowledges F. Motzoi and E. Solano for helpful discussions.
-The authors acknowledge support from the German Ministry for Education and Research, under QSolid, Grant no. 13N16149, the Chilean Government Financiamiento Basal para Centros Cient\'ificos y Tecnol\'ogicos de Excelencia (Grant No. FB0807), USA2055\_DICYT, Universidad de Santiago de Chile.
-The also acknowledge financial support from the Basque Government through Grant No. IT1470-22 and from the Basque Government QUANTEK project under the ELKARTEK program (KK-2021/00070), the Spanish Ram\'on y Cajal Grant No. RYC-2020-030503-I and No. RYC-2017-22482-I, and project Grant No. PID2021-125823NA-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe" and ``ERDF Invest in your Future", as well as from OpenSuperQ (820363) of the EU Flagship on Quantum Technologies, and the EU FET-Open projects Quromorphic (828826) and EPIQUS (899368).
+F.A.C.L. acknowledges F. Motzoi for helpful discussions.
+The authors acknowledge support from the German Ministry for Education and Research, under QSolid Grant No. 13N16149, the Chilean Government \textit{Financiamiento Basal para Centros Científicos y Tecnológicos de Excelencia} (Grant No. FB0807), USA2055\_DICYT, Universidad de Santiago de Chile.
+We acknowledge support from the HORIZON-CL4-2022-QUANTUM01-SGA project 101113946 OpenSuperQ-Plus100 of the EU Flagship on Quantum Technologies, the Spanish \textit{Ramón y Cajal} Grant RYC-2020-030503-I, and the “Generación de Conocimiento” project Grant No. PID2021-125823NA-I00 funded by MICIU/AEI/10.13039/501100011033, by “ERDF Invest in your Future,” and by FEDER EU.
+We also acknowledge support from the Basque Government through Grants No. IT1470-22, the Elkartek project KUBIT KK-2024/00105, and from the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and BCAM on behalf of the Department of Education of the Basque Government.
+This work has also been partially supported by the Ministry for Digital Transformation and the Civil Service of the Spanish Government through the QUANTUM ENIA project call – Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan – NextGenerationEU within the framework of the Digital Spain 2026 Agenda.